VidarRehn/figma-to-code/README.md

 ## **Best practice**

+### **Component size**

+figma-to-code works best with smaller components/frames.
+For example, instead of generating a JSX file for your entire landing page, you may want to generate a JSX file for your header, your footer, your main etc separately.

 ### **Naming & Semantic HTML**

 It is important that you give names to your frames in Figma as that will decide the name of the component as well as the class for which the element will be styled.